quattromani/childrenssafetyimmobilizer/index.md

 - Does not interferer with tubes, lines and catheters.
 - The Q supports the head and neck as a unit.
 - Designed for a more comfortable hold.
-- Can be warmed in a towel warmer priot to use.
+- Can be warmed in a towel warmer prior to use.

 ## Instructions